geovedi/book-notes/2022/starry-messenger.notes.md

 - Race and Skin Color:
   - The notion of racial superiority and how it's influenced by perceptions of skin color.
   - It highlights differences in skin conditions, like psoriasis, and references the "Black don't crack" saying about aging.
-  - The author recounts personal anecdotes about differences in reactions to poison ivy between white and black kids.
+  - Neil recounts personal anecdotes about differences in reactions to poison ivy between white and black kids.
   - Suicide rates, eating disorders, and even play preferences (like treehouses) are explored within a racial context.
-  - The author points out how both white and black anthropologists have overlooked some aspects of race.
+  - Neil points out how both white and black anthropologists have overlooked some aspects of race.
 - African Diversity:
   - The African continent is described as having tremendous genetic diversity among its population.
   - Height and running ability disparities, as well as intelligence and chess skills, are mentioned among Africans.
   - Egyptian civilization and scientific achievements are acknowledged, emphasizing that it predated Europe's advances.
-  - The author highlights an initiative seeking to nurture scientific talent across Africa.
+  - Neil highlights an initiative seeking to nurture scientific talent across Africa.
 - Shared Ancestry:
   - The concept of shared ancestry among all humans.
   - The phenomenon of pedigree collapse is explained, leading to the conclusion that any two people on Earth share a common ancestor.